OctopusDeploy/docs/docs/guides/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md

 Once the trigger has been created, it will ensure that any deployment targets matching the trigger criteria will be kept up to date with the latest release of the project.

-## Triggering an automatic deployment
+## Triggering an automatic deployment {#Keepingdeploymenttargetsuptodate-Triggeringanautomaticdeployment}

 To test the trigger, we will disable a deployment target, deploy to that target's environment and then re-enable the target.
 Octopus should automatically deploy the release to the target when it is re-enabled.